nfhw/tinycurrent/README.md

 ### Highlights

-- Added BNC output for even lower noise when acquiring with high sampling rate, high input impedance instruments like an oscilloscope.
+- Added BNC output for lower noise when acquiring data with a high input impedance instruments like an oscilloscope.
 The effect is lower noise compared to normal banana leads.
 See all <a href="scope_shots.md">scope shots</a> for comparison.
 - Added a 2-pin 1.25 mm JST ZH style male header for powering the device externally to better use the device in permanent measurement setups. **Only use without battery**.
 - Allow device to be fed with supply voltage of up to 5.5 V to increase the dynamic range (only when external power source us used).